mSlocombe/Pion-android-tech-test/README.md

 2. Photos Screen

-API Source: Display data from https://jsonplaceholder.typicode.com/photos
+API Source: Display data from https://dummyjson.com/products?select=id,title,thumbnail

 List Implementation: Use a Lazy Column or Lazy Vertical Grid in Compose to display the data efficiently.

 Item Display: Each item must clearly show:

-- The image from the thumbnailUrl.
+- The image from the thumbnail.
 Use a dedicated Compose image loading library (like Coil or Glide/Accompanist) for this.

 - The title.